 What's the next big trend in syndication?

-How has consolidation affected your day-to-day business?
+How has consolidation affected your business?

-Where is syndication in 10 years?
+Where will syndication be in 10 years?

 The television industry's top news stories, analysis and blogs of the day.

 Thank you for signing up to Next TV.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.